Pencil Portrait Drawing

-Step 1b - Building the Outline of the Portrait
+Step 1b - Establishing the correct proportions.

 The main features are then framed by the outline of the face and hair, while the neck and shoulders form an angular support for the head.
 The hairline on the right side of the face creates a sweeping curve which meets the neckline of the T-shirt.
 This movement builds a strong visual link between the head and shoulders.